palamsaiteja333/PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG/README.md

 ```

 ### Step 1:
-Download the dataset:
+Download and Extract the dataset file:

-Download the train.sdf file.
+Download the data.zip file and extract it; on extracting the data.zip file, train.sdf can be found.

+Place the train.sdf file in a folder of your choice.

 ### Step2: